Cosmic shear nulling as a geometrical cosmological probe: Methodology and sensitivity to cosmological parameters and systematics: Nulling cosmic shear observables

 \subsection{Galaxy-nulled shear cross spectra}

-Nulling is achieved at the level of the maps themselves.
-To check whether it is satisfied in a given dataset, we need to define a specific estimator.
-In order to check that nulled lensing kernels $\BNT{w}_a$ vanish for low redshifts, we can choose to correlate the convergence $\BNT{\kappa}_a$ with any low redshift tracer\footnote{We choose here to restrict ourselves to two-point correlators.
-It may not be the optimal choice in terms of constraining power but is straightforward to implement since it is based on data that are already used for weak lensing analysis.
-Moreover it allows us to evaluate the Signal to Noise formally without the use of simulations.}.
-As we already work with galaxy distributions, a natural choice for these tracers is the distribution of low redshift galaxies.
-In the case of probe combinations when working whith the 3x2pt method \cite{EUCLID:2020jwq}, it reduces the nulling to an almost cost-less added product as the galaxy-shear cross-spectra is already used and the BNT transform is linear.
-As an illustration, we display in Fig.~\ref{fig:datavector} the $8$-th nulled lensing kernel and the galaxy distributions in the first 4 redshift bins.
+Nulling is a property of BNT transformed maps.
+Testing whether it is satisfied in a given dataset then requires the definition of a specific estimator.
+In practice, nulling will be verified if correlations between convergence $\BNT{\kappa}_a$ and any low-redshift tracer vanish.\footnote{We choose here to restrict ourselves to two-point correlators It may not be the optimal choice in terms of constraining power, but is straightforward to implement since it is based on data that are already used for weak lensing analysis.
+Moreover, it allows us to evaluate the signal to noise formally without the use of simulations.} As we already work with galaxy distributions, a natural choice for these tracers is the distribution of low-redshift galaxies.
+In the case of probe combinations when working with the 3$\times$2pt method \cite{EUCLID:2020jwq}, it reduces nulling to an almost costless added product since the galaxy-shear cross-spectra are already used and the BNT transform is linear.
+As an illustration, we display in Fig.~\ref{fig:datavector} the eighth nulled lensing kernel and the galaxy distributions in the first four redshift bins.

 Hence, the observables we focus on in this paper are the cross-spectra, $\mathcal{C}^{\BNT{\kappa} {\rm g}}_{ai}$, defined as